 Not always.
 Not all changes in practice environment will be considered a significant change in scope of practice.

-Whether a change in practice environment constitutes a significant change in scope of practice will depend on a number of factors including whether there are significant differences in access to resources, in the availability of support from colleagues, or in the health system demands between the urban and rural practice settings.
+Whether a change in practice environment constitutes a significant change in scope of practice will depend on a number of factors including whether there are substantial differences in access to resources, in the availability of support from colleagues, or in the health system demands.
 Differences in these factors may present unforeseen changes in the way that physicians practise.
-For instance in a rural setting, physicians may not have the same access to specialists, facilities, diagnostic or social services that are available in an urban setting.
-If physicians are moving to a rural community from an urban practice and there are no differences in the way they would be practising, the change would not be considered significant.
+For instance, in some settings, physicians may not have the same access to specialists, facilities, diagnostic or social services that are available in an urban setting.

 When the College considers a change in practice environment to be significant, what is the process required to facilitate this change?